The-Yak-Collective/yakcollective/newsletters/2020-09-04 podcasting needs cognitive hooks.md

 ## Emergent Infrastructure
 *by [Matthew Sweet](http://x.com/@Matthew_Sweet)*

-The Yak Collective’s Discord server features channels related to active projects, themed discussion channels (like \#complexity and \#gigster-logistics) and channels centered on “bureaucracy” (aka the development and maintenance of YC itself).
+The Yak Collective’s Discord server features channels related to active projects, themed discussion channels (like ⌗complexity and ⌗gigster-logistics) and channels centered on “bureaucracy” (aka the development and maintenance of YC itself).

-Within the “Bureaucracy” set, the \#infrastructure channel has seen a flurry of activity over the past week.
+Within the “Bureaucracy” set, the ⌗infrastructure channel has seen a flurry of activity over the past week.
 A collection of Yaks (Maier, Darren Kong, Nathan Acks and Jenna Dixon) have been wrangling with further developments to the YC’s IT infrastructure.

 YC’s website is built on [Jekyll](https://jekyllrb.com); Discord is fundamental to operations; [Roam Research](https://roamresearch.com) is used as both a data tracking tool and a collaborative sense-making tool.
 Automatic backups of existing Roam databases have just been introduced.
 Now, the above Yaks are plotting the latest of many rapid iterations that have occurred in the last few months.